mike8385/mike8385/README.md

 ## Hi there 👋

-I am a CS Major at NJIT.
-I graduated Ocean County College with my Associates degree and now about to get my Batchelors.
+I am a recent Alumnus at NJIT and graduated with my bachelors degree in Computer Science.
-Projects I've worked on are my Quake 2/4 mods as well as my
+Projects I've worked on are my Quake 2/4 mods as well as my 2D and 3D game engines and games that I made from scratch

 <!--